eveenendaal/github-actions/actions/install-my-tools/README.md

 # Install Tools Action

-This GitHub Action installs task via pip and OpenTofu using snap.
+This GitHub Action installs task, OpenTofu, and uv.
 You can specify which tools to install using the `include` input.

 ## Features

-- Installs task using pip
+- Installs task (via pip on macOS, snap on Linux)
-- Installs OpenTofu using snap
+- Installs OpenTofu (via snap)
+- Installs uv (via pip)
 - Allows selection of tools via input

 ## Usage